ocean-transport/guides/onboarding.md

 - [ ] Review the group [participation guide](https://ocean-transport.github.io/guide.html) and make
       sure you understand your expectations.
-- [ ] Read [Ryan's blog post](https://github.com/ocean-transport/guides) on collaborationn with GitHub
+- [ ] Read [Ryan's blog post](https://github.com/ocean-transport/guides) on collaboration with GitHub
       to give you an idea of how we operate.

 ## Columbia and LDEO Admin Stuff

-- [ ] Confirm that you have a [working UNI](https://cuit.columbia.edu/cuit/manage-my-uni)
+- [ ] Confirm that you have a working [UNI](https://cuit.columbia.edu/cuit/manage-my-uni)
-- [ ] Confirm that you have a working LDEO email address
+- [ ] Confirm that you have a working LDEO account and email address.
+      If not contact LDEO IT (askit@ldeo.columbia.edu)
-- [ ] Introduce yourself via email to division administrator Jenny Lee (jennylee@ldeo.columbia.edu)
+- [ ] Introduce yourself via email to division administrator Jenny Lee (`jennylee@ldeo.columbia.edu`)
       and make sure you are on the correct department mailing lists.
 Your email should state
     - Your name and title
     - That you are working with me